box/developer.box.com/content/guides/embed/ui-elements/open-with.md

 ## Setup

-The Open With UI Element is intended to be used after whitelisting your application and enabling integrations for app users using Box API endpoints.
+The Open With UI Element is intended to be used after allowing your application and enabling integrations for app users using Box API endpoints.

 ### Activate application